gabrieldev525/node-server-study/README.md

 # node-server-study

-A node js server rendering multiples html pages
+A simple node application that render a html page.
+The node backend was wrote without using express.

+## Requirements
+- Node JS

+## How to run?
+- `node index.js`